Frequently Asked Questions

 - Advanced practice nurses who have prescriptive authority meet the requirement based on their continuing education content.

-What is a capstone project?
+What is a DNP Scholarly Project?

 How much does the DNP program cost?